 The Cross is a great contradiction.
+A simple upright post with a transverse bar used crucifixion.
+It's a symbol of death, but so much more.
 Death and life, hate and love, violence and peace, accusation and forgiveness, sin and purity, brokenness and wholeness, all is lost yet everything is gained, destruction and restoration, defeat and victory.
 Once the cruelest form of execution, yet now it is a symbol of abundant life.

 The Cross means many things to many people.
 Some have it displayed on their mantel, others wear it around their neck.
 What is the Cross?

 Christ died for sinners.
 He died for people who had lost their way.
 He did not die because it was forced upon him.
 It was a choice.
 A choice made in love.